marcovictorino/wiegleb/README.md

-# wiegleb
-Solving Wiegleb peg solitaire with Temporal Difference Learning, N-tuple and Java.
+# Solving Wiegleb peg solitaire with Temporal Difference Learning, N-tuple and Java.

 Features:
 - Board is represented by an int[] matrix as: